outfox/fennecs/www/docs/Streams/SIMD.md

 ::: tip QUAD :neofox_glasses: WORD :neofox_glasses: QUAD :neofox_glasses: NERD :neofox_glasses: HACK
-Psst... you can implement your own arbitrary SIMD operations as seen in the  [Stream.Raw Example](Stream.Raw.md#examples).
-And since we like to live fast and foxy, try the new implicit extension types in C# 13 for that!
+Psst... until then, you can implement your own arbitrary SIMD operations as seen in the  [Stream.Raw Example](Stream.Raw.md#examples).
+And since we like to live fast and foxy, try the new extension types in C# 13 for that!
 :::